-In the 4th Dynasty, from the ancient Egyptian monarch, Khnum Khufu, known by the Greeks as Cheops was an emperor of Egypt as the second pharaoh of the 4th Dynasty.
+In the 4th Dynasty, from the ancient Egyptian kingdom, Khnum Khufu, known by the Greeks as Cheops was an emperor of Egypt as the second pharaoh of the 4th Dynasty.

 He ruled Egypt in 2589–2566 B.C. for about 63 years according to Manetho or 23-46 years according to modern historians.